For information about or to register for private music instruction, contact Susan Robart at 260-481-6713 or email@example.com.

 Christopher Ganz is associate professor of drawing and printmaking at IPFW.
 Ganz received a Bachelor of Fine Arts from the University of Missouri-Columbia, and a Master of Fine Arts from Indiana University-Bloomington.
 Ganz’s work has been displayed across the nation and at international art fairs, and his drawings are represented by Ann Nathan Gallery in Chicago.

-Natalie McChessney is a two-dimensional artist who specializes in drawing, painting, and tactical art.
+Natalie McChessney Binetti is a two-dimensional artist who specializes in drawing, painting, and tactical art.
 McChessney received a bachelor of fine arts with focus in painting from IPFW and her master’s in fine art from Bowling Green State University in two-dimensional studies.
-She currently is a limited term lecturer for IPFW and Ivy Tech Community College and is excited to team up with Community Arts to offer private instruction to beginning artists.
+She currently is a limited term lecturer for IPFW and Ivy Tech Community College and is excited to team up with the Community Arts Academy to offer private instruction to beginning artists.